MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DistributionGroupMember.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/p/?LinkID=113216).

-## Download a csv file containing all groups and members
 To download a comma-separated values (CSV) file containing all groups and members, use the following cmdlet:

 ```powershell